 Gail Schnitzer Eisenberg

-Leading Lawyers has named Gail an Emerging Lawyer in Employment Law and Super Lawyers named Gail as an Illinois Super Lawyers Rising Star in Employment Litigation, one of less than 2.5% of Illinois attorneys under the age of 40 given that distinction, every year since 2017.
+The American Bar Association named Gail to its 2021 Top 40 Lawyers On the Rise list, which recognizes ABA young lawyer members who exemplify a broad range of high achievement, innovation, vision, leadership, and legal and community service.
+Leading Lawyers has named Gail an Emerging Lawyer in Employment Law, and Super Lawyers named Gail as an Illinois Super Lawyers Rising Star in Employment Litigation, one of less than 2.5% of Illinois attorneys under the age of 40 given that distinction, every year since 2017.
 She had previously been named a Rising Star in Class Action litigation.
 Gail was also named to the 2015 Chicago Jewish 36 Under 36 List by the Jewish United Fund.

 Gail is active in the community.
-In 2017, she was elected to a four-year term as New Trier Township Trustee, in which position she helps oversees the communities social safety net and social programs.
+In 2021, the residents of New Trier Township in the northerb suburbs of Chicago elected Gail Township Supervisor after completing a four-year term as trustee, in which position she helps oversees the communities social safety net and social programs.
 Gail also currently sits on the Administrative and Government Affairs Committees of the Jewish United Fund, co-chairs the Legislative Committee of the Decalogue Society of Lawyers, serves on the Quality Jobs Council for Women Employed, on her school district’s Community Review Community, on her synagogue’s board, and as a Girl Scout Brownie Leader, and on the Triage Cancer Legal Advisory Council.
 She is passionate about fighting prematurity and was selected to the inaugural class of Gretchen Carlson March of Dimes Advocacy Fellows in 2018 and now serves on the March of Dimes’ North Suburban Leadership Council and Illinois Government Affairs Committee.

 Gail began her legal career as a Staff Law Clerk to the U.S. Court of Appeals for the Seventh Circuit, where she worked on criminal and civil appeals as well as requests for leave to appeal the denial of petitions for habeas corpus.
 Gail also taught Appellate Advocacy at Loyola University Chicago School of Law.